 Overall the reviewer mentioned that this is an interesting resource, but noted that the novelty of our paper is lacking.
 We first want to thank the referee for his/her acknowledgement of the potential popularity of our resource for cancer genomics.
 In our revised version, we have tried to address the reviewer’s comments by better clarifying our main goal and clearly organizing our analysis to illustrate the value of the resources in this paper.
 Specifically, we would like to emphasize two points.

-[JZ2DL: please fill in xxx, only focus the data we used]

 1. The goal of this paper and its distinct role in the whole ENCODE package

 We have tried to make it more clear that the objectives of our work include providing deep and accurate annotations focusing on several data-rich cell types.
 The breadth and accuracy of our annotations are not possible in the main encyclopedia paper (because of limited data), which aims to provide universal annotations for all cell types based on just 4 assays.